expertisesolutions/expertisesolutions.github.io/_posts/2021-07-06-From-One-Camera-To-Another.markdown

   return point
 ```

 Now we should have the necessary data to work on the OpenCV side:
-Both images
+  - both images;
-Global location of the boxes’ centroids
+  - global location of the boxes’ centroids;
-Projected centroids to both cameras
+  - projected centroids to both cameras;
-Intrinsic and Extrinsic camera parameters
+  - intrinsic and Extrinsic camera parameters.

 ### Loading the necessary data